 Farming, for the most part, is exactly as you remembered it.
 You buy seeds, you plant them, you water them, you watch them grow.
 You buy an animal, you care for and feed them, and they give you some sort of return.

 That said, there have been a couple of changes made.
-First being, you can now purchase bunnies.
-I have yet to buy a bunny, so I don’t know what they provide you, but I know that they’re an option.
-You can also get ‘specialty’ cows in addition to your plain-Jane white and black cows.
-Brown cows produce coffee milk (though, I have a feeling this’ll be updated to chocolate in the English version), and pink cows produce strawberry milk.
+First being, you can now purchase bunnies and alpacas.
+I am yet to buy either, so I don’t know what they provide you, but I know that they’re an option.
+You can also get ‘specialty’ cows in addition to your plain-Jane white and black ones.
+Brown cows produce coffee milk (though, I have a feeling this’ll be updated to chocolate in the English version), pink cows produce strawberry milk, and yellow cows produce… fruit milk?

 Also, depending on how you got your animal, the amount of love it has for you is actually capped.
 So, for example, the chicken I bought can only love me up to 5 hearts, where the chicken that was born on my farm, can love me up to 7.
 I believe the most you can get is 10.